-With a strong background in human growth and development, as well as communication skills, counselors assist clients in developing cognitive, emotional and behavioral strengths.
+With a strong background in human growth and development, as well as communication skills, counselors assist clients in developing cognitive, emotional, and behavioral strengths.

-The M.Ed in Counseling meets the basic core requirements for future licensure as a Licensed Professional Counselor in Kansas.
+Clinical Mental Health Counseling.
+Graduates of M.Ed. in Counseling may pursue careers in addictions counseling or working with children and adolescents in the community.
+The M.Ed. in Counseling meets the basic core requirements for future licensure as a Licensed Professional Counselor in Kansas.

 The following must be met for admission to the degree program Master of Education in Counseling.

 When applying for admission to the Master’s in Counseling program, you must submit to the Graduate School:

 Once the Graduate School forwards the application to the Department, it will request:

 Upon receipt of this information, the departmental screening committee will make recommendations concerning acceptance/rejection for the master's program in counseling,

 Contact an Advisor